Warren Buffett is positioned as the single biggest proponent of value investing and buy and holding–accurate or not.

 “Derivatives are financial weapons of mass destruction, carrying dangers, while now latent, are potentially lethal…We view them as time bombs, both for the parties that deal in them and the economic system.”

-In 2008 Buffett was again trading derivatives, and helping to promote government bailouts.
+In 2008 the Warren Buffett investment strategy was again trading derivatives, and helping to promote government bailouts.
 Still today, in 2017, his firm maintains massive derivative positions.
-The Buffett legend of value investing or buy and hold as his strategy to make billions has permeated the public consciousness with books by the literal dozens.
+The Warren Buffett Trading legend of value investing or buy and hold as his strategy to make billions has permeated the public consciousness with books by the literal dozens.
 And when he launches a new derivatives strategy against his legend, no one talks.

 Long-time fund manager Michael Steinhardt was the exception: “[Buffett] is the greatest PR person of recent times.
 And he has managed to achieve a snow job that has conned virtually everyone in the press to my knowledge…and it is remarkable that he continues to do it.”